- A backorder is an unfulfilled order that the seller promises the buyer to be fulfilled when available

 Tips on Backorder Management

 Having a good handle on inventory management can help successfully manage backorders.

-When it comes to accepting payment, it's common for sellers to not take payments on backorders.
+It's common for sellers not to take payments on backorders when it comes to accepting payments.
 Instead, they will charge their customers when the item becomes available in their inventory.

 Communication is also key:

 - Be honest with your customers about the estimated timeline for the fulfillment of the backorder.

 - That being said, be sure that you're clear on the delivery date and schedule of your supplier and logistics company.

 - Keep the customers in the loop and informed throughout the process.